KWR-Water/hgc/docs/source/api/hgc.io.rst

 HGC.IO documentation (import functionality)

-From experience, we know that each organization has its own different format and data models to store water quality data.
+From experience, we know that each organization has its own (different) formats and data models to store water quality data.
 Importing data to a uniform database that is suitable for analysis in HGC can therefore be quite cumbersome.